-When looking at this list of benefits it’s really easy to see why everyone should consider quitting for at least one-month, if not longer.
+When looking at this list of benefits it’s really easy to see why everyone should consider quitting for at least one month, if not longer.

 Quitting Social Drinking Easy?

-One thing is for sure, if you quit drinking your social life does change.
+One thing is for sure if you quit drinking your social life does change.

-I am not going to deny that its easy, in some cases as it really depends on your social circle of friends.
+I am not going to deny that it’s easy, in some cases as it really depends on your social circle of friends.

 It’s easier living in Malaysia to quit drinking that’s for sure.
-Okay so Malaysia is a Muslim country and alcohol is not cheap like it’s neighbour Thailand, but it’s not as simple as that.
+Okay so Malaysia is a Muslim country and alcohol is not cheap like it’s neighbor Thailand, but it’s not as simple as that.

 Let me explain.

 I am a British guy and we are known around the world for our drinking culture (or lack of in some cases).
-Since being old enough to drink I have never been a fan of feeling pressurised to drink alcohol.
+Since being old enough to drink I have never been a fan of feeling pressured to drink alcohol.

 In my experience, when in the UK a lot of times this is mostly the case.